OpenBudget/budgetkey-ng2-components/README.md

 The components support themes to allow reusability.

-Themes are defined in src/themes directory.
-The Default theme is the BudgetKey theme.
+The default theme is defined in src/BudgetKeyCommonModule.ts

-Themes can be set using the BUDGETKEY_THEME environment variable, for example:
+The demo app contains another optional theme, to use it, run:

 `BUDGETKEY_THEME=OpenProcurement npm start`

-This will launch the example app with OpenProcurement theme.
+This will launch the example app with OpenProcurement theme defined in app/app.module.ts